 Grading Policy and Assessment Methods

 Course Grading/Student Performance Evaluation:

---Seventy-five percent (75%) of the final grade will come from three (3) exams.
+Seventy-five percent (75%) of the final grade will come from three (3) exams.
+Each exam will be worth 25% of the final grade.
+The exams will be located under "Quizzes" in D2L.